SushiDeliveryGuy/413_FinalProject/README.md

 Setting up the Heart Rate Monitor should be done as follows,

-1. Clone the repository
+1. Clone the repository.
 `git clone https://https://github.com/SushiDeliveryGuy/413_FinalProject.git`

-2. Navigate to the project directory
+2. Navigate to the project directory.
 `cd 413_FinalProject`

-3. Install dependencies
+3. Install dependencies.
 `npm install`

 ## Usage

 For use of the Heart Rate Monitor follow these steps below,

+1. Ensure IoT device with heart rate and oxygen sensor are connected and configured.
+2. Run the web application `npm start`.
+3. Acces the application through preffered browser using link provided for the server and login using credentials provided.
+4. Measure and monitor your heart rate and blood oxygen saturation levels on the browser

 ## Features